Mount Norikura 乗鞍

 During the main hiking season Norikura can be reached in about an hour by Nohi bus or Alpico bus from Hirayu Onsen in Gifu Prefecture, or by a mixture of train and bus from Matsumoto City in neighbouring Nagano Prefecture.
 The latter service is via Shinshimashima Station and Alpico bus.
 Both bus routes are during the summer and autumn only — please check all departure and arrival times at the ticket office in Takayama, Hirayu Onsen, Matsumoto or Shinshimashima.

-Public transport (buses) run regularly from Hirayu Onsen during the main hiking season.
-And, come rain or shine, the summit attract hordes of tourist buses, which disgorge hundreds of visitors into the souveninr shops at Tatamidaira for 15 minutes before heading off to the next stop on the itinerary.
+Public transport (buses) runs regularly from Hirayu Onsen during the main hiking season.
+And, come rain or shine, the summit attracts hordes of tourist buses, which disgorge hundreds of visitors into the souvenir shops at Tatamidaira for 15 minutes before heading off to the next stop on the itinerary.

 Taxis are also allowed to access the roads -- Eco Line and Norikura Skyline -- to the car park at Tatamidaira.